oceantracker/oceantracker/installing/installing.md

       ``conda install -c conda-forge fiona``

 Notes:
-   - numba should also install numpy, if not use conda install -c anaconda numpy
+   - numba should also install compatible version of numpy, if not use conda install -c anaconda numpy
    - the fiona module, which reads geojson and shape files, can be very slow finding a conda repository, alternative ways at https://anaconda.org/conda-forge/fiona, or use faster to use pip install fiona
    - oceantracker does work with python 3.11, however netcdf4 does not install properly and fails to find a dll when importing in windows, but using pip install netcdf4 does allow netcdf4 to be imported.
 Hopefully netcdf at conda will soon be compatible with faster python 3.11